35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ![](img/23_ap_2603-housing_delivery_strategy.-3727685.pdf-adobe-acrobat-reader-64-bit-09_10_2024-15_37_41.png "NHG's Housing Delivery Strategy Sept 2023")

-### 60+ lost social rented homes
+### The lost social rented homes

+The percentages are measured in habitable rooms (living room, bedroom, kitchen), giving a loss of 97 habitable rooms, which works out as a loss of about 32 affordable homes, if they were all one-bed flats.
+The planning permission requires that 75% of these should be social rent, which would be 24 units, leaving eight as shared-ownership homes.

-The Strategy justifies this failure on the grounds that the First Development Site (FDS) has an *'overprovision'* of affordable housing and that taken together the two sites will have be 60.9% affordable housing.
+[NHG's Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf) justifies this failure on the grounds that the First Development Site (FDS) has an *'overprovision'* of affordable housing and that taken together the two sites will have be 60.9% affordable housing.
 The Strategy neglects to add that the great majority of the affordable housing on the FDS is being provided by Southwark Council, not NHG.
-Southwark Council took over FDS 'A' and FDS 'B' in 2022, with great fanfare, and is providing 561/581 council homes at a cost of over £200m (LINK, CHECK).
+Southwark Council [took over FDS 'A' and FDS 'B' in 2022](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/), with great fanfare, and is providing 581 council homes at a cost of over £200m.
 Under the deal NHG retained FDS 'C', which will have xxx free-market units and just 56 social rented homes (CHECK).

 ### Family housing promises forgotten